by Edwin X Berry, Ph.D., Physics

 dLd/dt = Ls/2Ts – Ld/Td (41)

-The downloadable Excel spreadsheet uses both the IPCC rate equations (28-31) and the Physics rate equations (38-41).
-Of course, the results are identical when the IPCC splits are set to 0.5.
+This paper uses both the IPCC rate equations (28-31) and the Physics simplified rate equations (38-41).
+The Physics and IPCC results are identical when IPCC splits are set to 0.5.
 The Excel file used for the calculations is included in Supplemental Materials.

 3. The Natural Carbon Cycle

 IPCC assumes (a) the level of atmospheric CO2 in 1750 was 280 ppm and (b) human emissions caused all the increase in atmospheric CO2 above 280 ppm.

 Regarding (a), Segalstad and Jaworowski [6, 7] present evidence that the CO2 level before 1750 was much higher than 280 ppm.
 Nevertheless, this paper uses assumption (a) to make the Physics carbon-cycle calculations consistent with IPCC’s natural and human carbon cycles.
 This paper proves assumption (b) is not compatible with IPCC data.

 This paper uses IPCC definitions for natural carbon and human carbon.
 Human carbon is the result of human emissions.
 All carbon inflow that does not result from human emissions is defined as natural carbon.

 IPCC calculations of the human carbon cycle attempt to “tag” every human-produced carbon atom and follow them through the whole calculation.
 The Physics model shows why it is best to calculate the natural and human carbon cycles independently.
 After the independent calculations, the human and natural carbon-cycle results can be summed to get the total result.
 Independent calculations automatically keep track of human carbon as it flows through the carbon cycle.

 IPCC missed this important simplification and calculates human and natural effects together.
 As a result, IPCC made obvious and significant errors in its calculations.